acgetchell/mundus-atrox/src/game/apostolic-see.md

 ## Templar

-The Templar are a military Order of Clerics and Paladins, dedicated to the protection of the Apostolic See from supernatural threats.
-The Templar are led by the Grand Master, and are further divided into the Knights Templar, who are always members of the Peerage, and non-Peerage Paladins and Clerics.
-The basic unit is the Tredectet, a group of 12 Templar led by a Knight Templar.
+The **Templar** are a military Order of Clerics and Paladins, dedicated to the protection of the Apostolic See from supernatural threats.
+The **Templar** are led by the Grand Master, and are further divided into the Knights **Templar**, who are always members of the Peerage, and non-Peerage Paladins and Clerics.
+The basic unit is the Tredectet, a group of 12 **Templar** led by a Knight Templar.
 The membership and rank structure is as follows:

 - Brother/Sister (War Domain Cleric)
 - Paladin